- What you need to know about some of the best aluminium windows.

 |Quality of rubber gaskets||EPDM Rubber manufactured in accordance with BS3734.|

 |Quality of woolpile seals||BS 7386:1997|

 Where the best aluminium windows differ from brand to brand.

 Where today’s aluminium windows differ is in the choices you get.
 Some windows provide a big choice of frames, opening vents, mullion transoms and beads.
+Then there is the choice of traditional sculptured products or contemporary aesthetics.
 Other brands offer less choice.
 So to choose the right window for you, take a look at the aesthetics.
 Hopefully, the right installer will give you options in how your windows look.

 Where aluminium windows also differ is how they are engineered, designed, assembled and installed.
 Some are easy to make, others more complex.
 Some have very simple corner joints; others have more sophisticated ones.
 The drainage, fabrication and installation vary from brand to brand as well.
 Brand perception is also important with aluminium windows.
 In the same way, as cars can be perceived as cheap, middle of the road, executive or luxury, the same can be said for aluminium windows.
 Above all, many window manufacturers and systems companies are quality assured for their manufacturing and administration processes.
 Some have Kitemark licences and other certification.